WELCOME TO THE ERASMUS CENTER FOR EARLY MODERN STUDIES

 Although setting its sights on the entire world, the Erasmus Center for Early Modern Studies nevertheless maintains a focus on all of Rotterdam as well.
 After all, it is the city of Erasmus’s birth, and he quite consciously chose to identify himself with it.
 Furthermore, the city of Rotterdam today — perhaps even more so than during Erasmus’s life — places an emphasis on education, culture, and scholarship.
 Rotterdam Public Library is also an institution — belonging to and for the use of Rotterdammers — whose aim is to deploy its assets and expertise for the benefit of every single citizen.
 Thus the Erasmus Center directs its energy at everyone who is interested in the age spanning Erasmus and Bayle in all its various facets.
 The Center wants to play an active part in the current debate on relations between individual, community, and government; between morality, politics, and administration; about the involvement of citizens in society; and about Erasmian thought.
 This it does by organizing presentations, exhibitions, and lectures, and by issuing publications for a general readership.

-- Mr. Elie Dutilh, LLM, Erasmus Foundation Rotterdam
+- Mr. Leidus Bosman, MSc, Erasmus Foundation Rotterdam

 - Mr. Coen Baron Schimmelpenninck van der Oije, MA (Erasmus Center fEMS Foundation)

-- Mrs. Irene Schuiten, Manager of Information, Collection & Catalogue, Rotterdam Public Library
+- Mrs. Irene Schuiten, Manager of Information & Collection, Rotterdam Public Library

-- Mr. Gert Staal, MA, Director of Rotterdam Public Library
+- Dr. Theo Kemperman, Director of Rotterdam Public Library

 - Prof. Dr. Wiep van Bunge, Faculty of Philosophy, EUR

-- Dr. Adrie van der Laan, Secretary to the Erasmus Center & Curator of Rotterdam Public Library’s Rare Books Reading Room (Erasmuszaal)
+- Dr. Adrie van der Laan, Curator of Heritage Collections, Rotterdam Public Library

-- Prof. Dr. Robert von Friedeburg, Erasmus School of History, Culture and Communication, EUR
+- Prof. Dr. Robert von Friedeburg, Erasmus School of History, EUR